BirdeeHub/lze/README.md

 Requiring users to manually call a `setup` function [is an anti pattern](https://github.com/nvim-neorocks/nvim-best-practices?tab=readme-ov-file#zap-initialization).
-Forcing users to think about the order in which they load plugins that extend or depend on each other is not great either and we strongly suggest opening an issue or submitting a PR to fix any of these issues this upstream.
+Forcing users to think about the order in which they load plugins that extend or depend on each other is not great either and we suggest opening an issue or submitting a PR to fix any of these issues upstream.

 > [!NOTE]
 >